FernandoDurier/basic-example-ml-api/README.md

-# Basic Example ML APPI
+# Basic Example ML API

 1. First runt the model.py to train and save a model artifact for the first time.
 2. Run server to host your in-code model artifact as a RESTful API